-RUPTURES .- BY ROYAL LETTERS PATENT.
-HE MOC-MAIN LEVER TRUSS L is allowed by upwards of 200 Medical Gentlemen to be L is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
-The use of a steel spring (so often hurtful in its effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moe-Main Pad and Patent Lever, litting with so much ease and closeness that it cannot be detected, and may be worn during sleep.
-A descriptive circular may be had, and the 'Prass (which cannot fail to fit) forwarded by post, on the eigenenference of the body, two inches below the hips, being sent to the Manufacturer, Mr. JOHN WH171, 225, Picculity, London.
+RUPTURES.--BY ROYAL LETTERS PATENT.
+HE MOC-MAIN LEVER TRUSS L is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
+The use of a steel spring (so often hurtful in its effects) is here avoided, a soft Baudage being worn round the bad with the the curative treatment of the bad work of the the steel spring (so often hurtful in its effects) is here avoided a soft Baudage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lover, fitting with so much enso and closeness that it cannot be detected, and may be worn during sleep.
+A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by $post_1$ on the circumference of the body, two inches below the hips, being sent to the Manufacturer, Mr. JOHN WHITE, 228, Piccadilly, London.

-Picendilly, London.
-BLASTIO STOOKINGS, KNRE CAPS, &c.
-For VARI-COSE VEINS, and all cases of WEAKNESS and SWEL LING of the LEGS, SPRAINS, &c.
-They are perous, flaid in texture, and inexpensive, and are drawn on like an ord-nary stocking.
-Price from 78, 6d, to 16s.
+being sent to the manufacturer, Mr. JOHN WAAN, Piceadilly, London.
+HILASTIC STOCKINGS, KNNE CAPS, &c.
+For VARI-COSE VEINS, and all cases of WEAKNESS and SWEL-LING of the LEGS, SPRAINS, &c.
+They are porous, light in texture, and inexpensive, and are drawn on like an ordi-nary stocking.
+Price from 78, 6d. to 168.
 Postage, 6d.